npothu/npothu.github.io/_posts/2023-07-16-DiscoveryProject.md

 ![Desktop View](DPSch.png)

-My PCB layout will not have VOs.
+My PCB layout will not have Vias.
 I decided to do this because the PCB printers at the HIVE are limited in their ability to do that.
 I plan to use the HIVE printers to learn how the machines function, and to have a prototype to mess with before ordering the real things.

 Because the order made for my PCBs and LEDs will take a while to arrive, my progress is shifted to the design of my casing.